davidpinhas/freedom55/README.md

 }
 ```

-For full details on the JSON payload, you can refer to the ArgoCD API Swagger documentation in the ArgoCD web interface.
-To access it, navigate to your ArgoCD server in your web browser:
+For full details on the JSON payload, you can refer to the ArgoCD API Swagger documentation in the ArgoCD web interface. <br>To access it, navigate to your ArgoCD server in your web browser:
 https://argo.mydomain.com/swagger-ui.

 ### Repo